How Jalore Rajputs Snatched Back Somnath Booty and Shivalinga from Khilji Army

 Kanhadadev and Biram Dev breathed their last in the battle, defending Jalore.
 Many Rajput women performed Jauhar, following the king’s death.
 Instead of getting dishonored in the enemy’s hands, the brave and virtuous Rajput women preferred to be burnt to ashes.
 It was the year 1311.

 Khilji’s army ransacked the entire fort of Jalore, killed all Hindus and razed temples to the ground.
-He searched for the Somnath Temple booty and the Shivalinga, but could not locate them.
+They searched for the Somnath Temple booty and the Shivalinga, but could not locate them.
 Later, Khilji converted the ruined fort into a Muslim monument.

 Featured image courtesy (representation purpose only): worldimpact2017.blogspot.com and bharatuntoldstory.